 Derivatives and hedging techniques.
 Derivatives are financial instruments whose value depends upon, or is derived from, the value of an asset, such as one or more underlying investments, indexes or currencies.
-The Fund may use forwards, futures, structured notes, swaps (including credit default swaps), caps, floors and collars.
+Derivative instruments the Fund may use primarily include options, forwards, including currency forwards, futures and swaps.
 The Fund may use currency futures, forwards or options in an attempt to increase returns, or hedge a portion of its currency risk.
 However, these instruments may not always work as intended, and in specific cases the Fund may be worse off than if it had not used a hedging instrument.
 Derivatives may be used by the Fund for any of the following purposes:

-- As a means to generate income - As a hedging technique in an attempt to manage risk in the Fund's portfolio - As a substitute for buying or selling securities - · As a means of enhancing returns - · As a cash flow management technique - To manage its exposure to foreign securities
+- As a means to generate income - · As a hedging technique in an attempt to manage risk in the Fund's portfolio - As a substitute for buying or selling securities - · As a means of enhancing returns - As a cash flow management technique - To manage its exposure to foreign securities

 A derivative contract will obligate or entitle the Fund to deliver or receive an asset or cash payment based on the change in value of one or more underlying investments, indexes or currencies.
+Rule 18f-4 under the 1940 Act provides a comprehensive regulatory framework for the use of derivatives by funds and imposes requirements and restrictions on funds using derivatives.
+The rule may affect the availability, liquidity or performance of derivatives, and may not effectively limit the risk of loss from derivatives.